algosup/2024-2025-project-1-fpga-team-8/documents/quality_assurance/test_plan.md

 #### 5.1.1.
 BlackBox Testing[^5]

-To ensure a correct delivery in the project's timeframe, we need to validate early on if the functionnalities are working on our app without focusing on the implemetation of those features.
+To ensure a correct delivery in the project's timeframe, we need to validate early on if the functionalities are working on our app without focusing on the implementation of those features.

-This will allow us to validate the core functionnalities early on and focus on iterating to implement less critical features.
+This will allow us to validate the core functionalities early on and focus on iterating to implement less critical features.

 For this test phase, we will solely test the solutions via gameplay sessions.